jebeom/gazebo-dynamic-world/README.md

 If you have renamed the **animated_box_1.cc file** or added a **new animated_box.cc file**, you **need to update the CMakeLists.txt file** accordingly.

 After that, build the project.
-You will find the libanimated_box_1.so file in the build directory.
+You will find the libanimated_box_1.so file in the **build directory**.

-Finally, You can implement a dynamically moving box in Gazebo by adding the following code to your Gazebo world file.
+Finally, You can implement a dynamically moving box in Gazebo by adding the following code to your Gazebo world file.       (ex: pasillo_cextension.world file)

 ```
    </model>